tweag/chainsail/docs/deployment.md

 The local cluster uses `minio` for local object storage.

-Note: Minikube has its own Docker registry, so if you want to deploy *local* versions of chainsail you will need to build the latest version of its Docker images and add them to Minikube's Docker registry.
+Note: Minikube has its own Docker registry, so if you want to deploy *local* versions of Chainsail you will need to build the latest version of its Docker images and add them to Minikube's Docker registry.
 One way to do this is:

 ```bash